percona/pmm-doc/docs/backup/index.md

 ## Supported setups

 For MySQL databases, you can create and restore on-demand and scheduled physical backups.
 For MongoDB, you can create and restore physical, logical and Point-in-Time-Recovery (PITR) backups, both on-demand and scheduled.

+### Sharded MongoDB cluster configurations

+PMM 2.38 added support for creating backups of sharded MongoDB clusters.
+However, the restoring process is not handled end-to-end, and requires you to manually restore the artifacts using the CLI in Percona Backup for MongoDB.

 ## Start here
 To learn how to create and restore backups, check out subtopics below: